Paddock to Plate

 Students will be responsible for designing, ordering supplies, building garden beds, planting, fertilising, watering, nurturing and maintaining the garden.

 The program is designed to build personal and social capability of students in becoming creative, confident individuals with a sense of self-worth and personal identity.

-The John Berne School would like to extend our sincere thanks and appreciation to the Westconnex Community Grant Scheme 2019, who have acknowledged and recognised the value and worth of our “Paddock to Plate” program at Berne and have generously provided the funding for our project to go ahead.
+The John Berne School would like to extend our sincere thanks and appreciation to the Westconnex Community Grant Scheme 2019, who have acknowledged and recognised the value and worth of our “Paddock to Plate” program at Berne and generously provided the funding for this project.